Heart Month – Exercises for a Healthy Heart

 Flexibility & Stretching

-The importance of flexibility exercises should not be overlooked in a well-rounded fitness regimen.
+What Flexibility & Stretching Does: The importance of flexibility exercises should not be overlooked in a well-rounded fitness regimen.
 Pilates and yoga are ideal for enhancing flexibility, balance and relaxation, and will contribute significantly to heart health.
-These exercises promote joint mobility, reduce the risk of injuries and can help calm you, all which benefit your overall well-being.
+These exercises promote joint mobility, reduce the risk of injuries and can help calm you, all of which benefit your overall well-being.

 High-Intensity Interval Training (HIIT)